 To do it, there's only one thing you need to know: how to crack an egg with one hand.

 How to Crack an Egg With One Hand

 This is one of those things that's easier shown than with words, but I'll try my best.
 First, a few observations:

 - Not all eggs are created equal: Some eggs have firm, thick shells that are easier to split cleanly; others are soft and weak and will crush and crumble in your hand.
 You can do this technique with either kind, just be prepared to adapt to these differences in shell strength.

 - There is no way of doing this technique that will guarantee you no shell fragments end up in the eggs.
 Heck, there's no way to crack eggs carefully and have them always be shell-free.
-If you're doing one or two dozen eggs, you can just pick out the few bits of shell that may get in the bowl; if you're doing more, you can borrow a common restaurant technique of cracking the eggs into a China cap, then pushing them through by plunging up and down with the bottom of a ladle.
+If you're doing one or two dozen eggs, you can just pick out the few bits of shell that may get in the bowl; if you're doing more, you can borrow a common restaurant technique of cracking the eggs into a strainer, then pushing them through by plunging up and down with the bottom of a ladle.
 Any shells will be strained out and your eggs will come out pre-scrambled from the other side (then be sure to pre-salt them for best results).

 - This technique works best for eggs that you are going to beat, such as for omelets, scrambles eggs, frittatas, etc. If you want a sunny-side-up egg, you can do it one-handed, but there's more risk that the yolk will break.